 Nursery 2025 - 2026

-The Nursery team is Mrs Evans, Mrs Nash, Miss Webb, Mrs Beresford, Miss Chamila, Miss Burgess, Miss Nolan, Miss Laffey and Mrs Monali.
+The Nursery team is Mrs Evans, Miss Ridge, Mrs Nash, Miss Webb, Mrs Beresford, Miss Chamila, Miss Burgess, Miss Nolan, Miss Laffey and Mrs Monali.

 If you have any concerns, please come and see us and we will be happy to answer any questions.
 Alternatively, please do not hesitate to contact nursery.homework@pussbank.cheshire.sch.uk

-What will we be learning in the Spring Term?
+What will we be learning in Summer 1?

 Ducklings (2YO)